Dudemanguy/password-sanity/README.md

 If you want to move to another machine, you'll need to export the private key.
 On the other machine, import the key and set the trust level to ultimate (needed if you want encryption/decryption to work).
 Be sure to move the key securely.
 The best practice is probably just copying it over with a usb drive and then nuking the usb with zeros after you're done.
 The master.asc file can be transported in any way you like since it is secure, and only you can decrypt it.

 ## Usage
 On the first usage, pws will prompt you to create the encrypted master file.
-The location is `~/.local/share/pws/master.asc`.
+The location is `~/.local/share/pws/master.asc` (`AppData\Roaming\pws\master.asc` on Windows).

 Install any available shell (bash/zsh) completions with:
 `# pws --install-completions`